 In modern-day terms, these two were only kids!
 However, more than 1400 years ago, they managed to put an end to the life of one of the biggest enemies of Islam, who spared no effort to harass the Prophet companions.
 They killed Abu Jahl (Amr ibn Hisham) in the battle of Badr while he was commander of the polytheists.

 Muhammad ibn Qasim Al-Thaqafi (17 years old)

-A prominent leader who brought Islam to the Sindh and Multan regions along the Indus River (now a part of Pakistan) during the Umayyad era.
 He was one of the greatest military leaders of his time.
-The Bin Qasim Town in Karachi is named after Muhammad ibn Qasim.
+Bin Qasim Town in Karachi is named after Muhammad ibn Qasim.

 A final word

 How are our youth today?
-What sort of role models do they have and cherish?
+What sort of role models do they have to cherish?
 What do they aspire to do or achieve?

-Truly, some of our youth today speak of these or at least some of these prominent figures with admiration, while many others do not even know them or have never heard about them.
+I’ve heard some of the youth today speak of a few of these prominent figures with admiration, but sadly, many others have never even heard of them.

 Our heroes can be a wonderful source of inspiration; let’s read about them and learn from their courage and sacrifice!